Wilhelman/Input-Combos/docs/readme.md

 ## Description in detail for the selected approach

-In all the titles that use an input combo system, they use a vector or tree (explained in detail the difference later // all put cool link) to store the last inputs introduced by the user.
+In all the titles that use an input combo system, they use a vector or tree (difference explained in detail below) to store the last inputs introduced by the user.

-# Input Storage
+### Input Storage

 * Vector

 * Tree

-# Buffer circular
+### Buffer circular

 As we already know the memory is not unlimited and, therefore, storage is usually carried out using a circular buffer system that keeps the most recent inputs in memory.
 In this way, every time a new input is introduced (and therefore the oldest one is deleted) it is checked from the first found event to the last one created and then look for a match between the chain of inputs and one of our combos.

 It should be noted that conditions can be added to eliminate events such as in a fighting game: the time between events.

-# Finite state machine
+### Finite state machine

 In case of finding a match, we will eliminate or not the list of our last events and the appropriate movement or action will be carried out by means of a finite state machine.